-If you're looking for IBM Unica Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for IBM Unica Interview Questions for Experienced or Freshers, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research IBM Unica has a market share of about 0.3%.
-So, You still have opportunity to move ahead in your career in IBM Unica Analytics.
+So, You still have the opportunity to move ahead in your career in IBM Unica Analytics.

 It offers a graphical user interface, which supports the marketing processes of suppressing, selecting, sampling, segmenting, & listing output of customer IDs.
-Its Universal Dynamic Interconnect (UDI) data communication layer allows organizational administrators to easily access data from all of sources, including comparative databases.
+Its Universal Dynamic Interconnect (UDI) data communication layer allows organizational administrators to easily access data from all sources, including comparative databases.

-They can arrange the foundation for their colleagues by initial setup and ongoing tasks such as adjusting configuration settings, mapping database tables, and defining custom attributes which offers templates for other organizational users.
+They can arrange the foundation for their colleagues by initial setup and ongoing tasks such as adjusting configuration settings, mapping database tables, and defining custom attributes that offer templates for other organizational users.

 It can be integrated with the organizational Marketing Operations to use its features in creating, planning, and approving of campaigns.
 After its integration, many of the jobs, which were earlier done in a stand-alone Campaign environment, were performed in Marketing Operations.
 These included

-Session has dedicated place in the application where the principal, constant, global data are built, such as strategic segments and cubes, which are generated by administrators and made available to all other organizational campaigns.
-Sessions also comprise of individual flowcharts, as in campaigns.
+Session has a dedicated place in the application where the principal, constant, global data are built, such as strategic segments and cubes, which are generated by administrators and made available to all other organizational campaigns.
+Sessions also comprise individual flowcharts, as in campaigns.

 Levels of Security in Campaign are applied in two stages:

 Prior to designing any campaign, we should design it on paper and decide the objective for the campaign.
 Once we have designed it on paper, you need to execute it in the Campaign by generating one or more flowcharts to achieve the objectives.
 A campaign consists of one or more flowcharts, which consist of interrelated processes.

 Following is the method to create a campaign